Easy out from steel mill seen as unlikely for Ukraine troops

 Associated Press

-Counting both able-bodied and wounded among their ranks, their choice seems to be either fighting to the death or surrendering in hopes of being spared under the terms of international humanitarian law.
-But experts say the troops are unlikely to be afforded any easy exit and may have difficulty getting out as free men or even alive.
+Their choice seems to be either fighting to the death or surrendering in hopes of being spared under the terms of international humanitarian law.
+But experts say the troops, who count both able-bodied and wounded among their ranks, are unlikely to be afforded an easy exit and may have difficulty getting out of the Azovstal steelworks as free men or even alive.

 “They have the right to fight until they are dead, but if they surrender to Russia, they can be detained,” said Marco Sassoli, a professor of international law at the University of Geneva.
 “It’s simply their choice.”